Very brief advice

 Don’t Make Smokes Your Story campaign ad

 The relevance of the message has been found to be important for audience engagement.
 The context, characters and role models used in advertising or community activities must seem believable, if people who smoke are to connect to them.
 When a campaign does not relate to how people see themselves, they find it hard to become interested in the content.
-While there is some evidence that mass media campaigns do influence attitudes and beliefs of Aboriginal people and Torres Strait Islanders in regard to smoking, more specific local messages tailored for Aboriginal and Torres Strait Islander people seem to be most effective.
+While there is some evidence that mass media campaigns do influence attitudes and beliefs of Aboriginal people and Torres Strait Islander people regarding smoking, more specific local messages tailored for Aboriginal and Torres Strait Islander people seem to be most effective.
 Evidence from the Talking About The Smokes project also supports the importance of using targeted advertising.

 The Australian Government’s Don’t Make Smokes Your Story campaign is a good example of how advertising and community-based activities can work together to encourage behaviour change among Aboriginal and Torres Strait Islander people who smoke.
 You can adapt and use these materials and resources for your own activities.